Travel Advisory for Belize

 Required Vaccines

-- Yellow Fever (if arriving from a country with risk of transmission)
+- Yellow Fever (for travelers over 1 year of age coming from countries with risk of transmission)

 Recommended for Most Travelers